hewison-chris/agora-cl-docs/website/docs/getting-started.md

 </div>
 <div class='panel'>
 <a href='monitoring/is-everything-fine'>Monitor Agora-cl for expected behavior</a>
-<p>Learn how to assess the health of your Agora-cl beacon node and/or validator by analyzing output logs.</p>
+<p>Learn how to assess the health of your Agora-cl Agora node and/or validator by analyzing output logs.</p>
 </div>
 <div class='panel'>
 <a href='agora-cl-usage/individual-validator-monitoring'>Monitor validators by index</a>